 Some examples of models developed and maintain at JRC are:

 - GEM-E3: an applied general equilibrium model that covers the interactions between the Economy, the Energy system and the Environment.
 It is well suited to evaluate climate and energy policies, as well as fiscal issues.

-- The POLES model: a simulation model for the development of long-term (2050) energy supply and demand scenarios for the different regions of the world.
+- POLES model: a simulation model for the development of long-term (2050) energy supply and demand scenarios for the different regions of the world.
 The development of the model and of the corresponding scenario studies intends to fulfil five main objectives: detailed world energy system scenarios, strategic areas for emission control policies, analysis of technologies development, assessment of Marginal Abatement Costs for CO2 emissions and simulation of emission trading systems, and impacts on international markets and price feedback.

 - The JRC-EU-TIMES is a linear optimisation bottom-up technology energy system model.
-It covers the EU28 energy system plus Norway, Switzerland, Iceland and the Balkan countries from 2005 to 2050, modelling technology uptake and deployment and its interaction with the energy infrastructure.
+It covers the EU energy system plus UK, Norway, Switzerland, Iceland and the Balkan countries from 2005 to 2050, modelling technology uptake and deployment and its interaction with the energy infrastructure.
 The model considers both energy supply and demand and includes the following seven sectors: primary energy supply, electricity generation, industry, the residential sector, the commercial sector, agriculture and transport.
 The model is designed for analysing the role of energy technologies and their innovation for meeting Europe's energy and climate change related policy objectives.
 It models technology market uptake and their interaction with the energy infrastructure including storage options in an energy systems perspective.
 It is a relevant tool to support impact assessment studies in the energy policy field that require quantitative modelling at an energy system level with a high technology detail.